lisadunlap/StringSight/README.md

 conda create -n stringsight python=3.11 conda activate stringsight

-# Install the core library from PyPI
+# Install the core library from PyPI (wandb is optional and not required)
 pip install stringsight

 # Install with all optional extras (recommended for notebooks and advanced workflows)
+# This includes wandb for experiment tracking
 pip install "stringsight[full]"

+# Or install wandb separately if you need experiment tracking
+pip install "stringsight[wandb]"
 ```

 For local development or contributing, you can install from source in editable mode: